The Fall Journal is here - Join the 1871 Club to get yours today

 Small-river bass typically feed on crayfish, other crustaceans, small fish, insect larvae, and larger insects.
 Like stream trout, they position themselves in areas shielded from or next to relatively swift current and then ambush prey as it drifts past.
 In broad, deep pools, fish might roam more and feed aggressively during evenings or other periods.

-Anglers in southern portions of the smallmouths’ range might find good stream fishing throughout the season, but the bite really gets going during mid- and late summer in the northern reaches of smallie country.
+Anglers in southern portions of the smallmouths’ range might find good stream fishing throughout the season, but the bite really gets going during mid- and late-summer in the northern reaches of smallie country.
 In fact, the dog days of summer, when water temperatures reach their seasonal peak, often mark the peak stream smallmouth action.
-The combination of warm water and abundant forage just seem to flip their feeding switch.
+The combination of warm water and abundant forage seems to flip their feeding switch.

 Bass can be active throughout the day, but fishing generally improves as water warms into afternoons and evenings.
 Likewise, the shadows and low light of evening, or cloudy or overcast conditions, can boost activity.
 During bright, sunny conditions, bass often stay tight to shadows or cover.